|A 4th grader’s footloose idea—to make walking Maryland’s official exercise—nearly becomes law.|

 This past session, the committee voted in favor of House Bill 98, and the House and Senate sent it to the governor, despite widespread concerns in the legislature of state-symbol saturation.
 But not long after the celebrations began, the governor used his veto power, stopping Will and his supporters in their tracks.

 “He was very upset last year when it was defeated in committee,” Smith says.
 “This year when he heard the news, his comment was, ‘Oh, crud.’
 I guess he’s already getting a pretty good handle of how things work.”

 With Will leading the way to the Capitol during the post-veto march, the group of walkers were ushered by a disappointed Bronrott into the office of House Speaker Michael Busch, an amiable former high school coach and college football player who wanted to give Will and his entourage a pep talk.

 As they waited for Busch to arrive, Gersh and Tallin huddled in a corner of the oak-paneled, high-ceilinged office, the teacher helping her former student as she struggled to write a persuasive letter on a torn-out sheet of notebook paper, urging the speaker to continue their work to get the bill past the governor.

-3rd grade teacher, continues to work with her former student and
+Melissa Gersh, Will’s 3rd grade teacher, continues to work with her former student and his classmates.

 “Obviously, it’s not the outcome we were hoping for, and it’s disappointing and upsetting,” said Gersh, visibly straining to be a good role model for her former students.
 “Except for the outcome, this has been a great experience for the kids.
 They got to see the entire process, and they got to see that even a group of kids could make a big difference.
 We didn’t get our way, but we were able to bring up an important issue.”